Filip Bundović: Professional career

 Bundović started the 2017–18 season in Šibenik.
 Until his departure from Šibenik in the 15 games he played in the Croatian League he made 11.6 points and 4.5 rebounds in an average 16 minutes spent on court.
 In March 2018 he left Šibenik.
 The rest of the season he spent in Z-Mobile Prishtina of the Kosovo Basketball Superleague.
 In Prishtina he achieved his most impressive stats: 20.8 ppg and 8.3 rpg.

 In September 2018 Bundović signed for Bandirma Kirmizi of the Turkish Basketball First League (second tier).
 After playing only one game for the Turkish side he moved back to home city, this time to Cibona.
 In July 2019, Bundović extended his contract with Cibona for another two years.

 In February 2021, Bundović left Cibona and joined Rabotnički of the Macedonian First League and ABA League Second Division.

 In September, 2021, Bundović returned to the Croatian League signing a two-month contract with Cedevita Junior.

 After spending a season in Cedevita Junior, in September 2022, he returned to Cibona.

+Bundović suffered a shoulder injury in March, 2023 and did not play for Cibona until the end of the 2023–24 season.
+After spending half of the 2023–24 season without a contract, in January 2024 Bundović signed with Cibona again.